TuntematonSotilas/album_creator/README.md

 ## Run

-Open a new terminal tab / window and run :
+Open a new terminal and run :

 	cargo make serve

-Open a second terminal tab and run :
+Open a second terminal and run :

 	cargo make watch